-Mainstreaming PPPs in India is a joint program of ADB and the GOI, through India’s Department of Economic Affairs (DEA), to enable PPPs by focusing on such activities such as:
+Mainstreaming PPPs in India is a joint program of ADB and the government, through India’s Department of Economic Affairs, which focus on such activities as:

 Since 2006, ADB has been supporting the program through seven technical assistance projects.